oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

   --reveal-secrets
 ```

-Copy the outputted values from this command into an `.okta.env` file:
+Copy the outputted values from this command into a new `.okta.env` file:

 ```shell
 export OKTA_OAUTH2_ISSUER=https://<your-auth0-domain>/